Eugen Filotti: Secretary General of the Ministry of Foreign Affairs.

-Immediately after Romania switched sided on August 23, 1944, and joined the Allies, Eugen Filotti was appointed secretary general of the Ministry of Foreign Affairs, under foreign minister Grigore Niculescu-Buzeşti in the government headed by general Constantin Sănătescu.
-He kept the same position, under foreign minister Constantin Vişoianu in the following government, headed by general Nicolae Rădescu.
+Immediately after Romania switched sided on August 23, 1944, and joined the Allies, Eugen Filotti was appointed secretary general of the Ministry of Foreign Affairs, under foreign minister Grigore Niculescu-Buzești in the government headed by general Constantin Sănătescu.
+He kept the same position, under foreign minister Constantin Vișoianu in the following government, headed by general Nicolae Rădescu.

 His first efforts in his new position was to inform all Romanian diplomatic missions abroad about the changes following King Michael's Coup and to send the corresponding instructions on actions to be taken by these missions.
 Also, as soon as the military situation in Bucharest was brought under control, he took steps to bring the staff of the Ministry of Foreign Affairs to Bucharest and to ensure its return to normal activity.
 Due to the allied bombing raids, the Romanian Ministry of Foreign Affairs had been evacuated to Băile Herculane.
 In September 1944, moving the ministry back to Bucharest implied difficulties, as the German artillery on the Yugoslav bank of the Danube prevented the use of the main road along this river.
 At the same time the German and Hungarian army had occupied the city of Arad and were advancing upstream the Mureș Valley, making the alternative route very risky.

 Finally, according to prevailing diplomatic conventions, an exchange of diplomats which were posted at the diplomatic missions in Berlin, Budapest and Bratislava, capitals of countries still under German control, had to be organized.
 The negotiations were carried out with the help of the diplomatic missions of neutral countries: Switzerland and Sweden.
 Though an agreement of the involved governments was reached, the exchange of diplomats did not take place, because the Hungarian and Slovak diplomats in Bucharest, refused to return to their countries.
 As a result, the Romanian diplomats were kept in captivity in Germany until the end of the war.